ugurelveren/blog/content/post/identifying-and-fixing-monitoring-smells-for-reliable-systems.md

 A common excuse is, ***Our system is complex; it takes time to investigate.*** In reality, this often points to an inadequate monitoring setup.
 A well-designed system should deliver detailed, actionable insights to quickly identify and address issues, rather than leaving teams to rely on unstructured data.
 If your MTTR remains high, it`s a strong indication that your monitoring tools need to be improved for better visibility and faster diagnoses.

 #### Overly Complex or Redundant Rules
 This monitoring smell arises when alerting rules are overly complex or redundant, leading to confusion and inconsistency.
 For example, your system may be set to autoscale, but you still receive an alert instructing someone to scale manually.
-Even worse, there might be alerts with vague instructions like, "***Wait an hour, and if it's not resolved, call the development team.***" Such scenarios raise critical questions: Why wait?
+Even worse, there might be alerts with vague runbooks like, "***Wait an hour, and if it's not resolved, restart the pod.***" Such scenarios raise critical questions: Why wait?
 What's the SLA impact if action is delayed?

 These unclear and inconsistent rules point to a lack of priority and reliability in your monitoring setup.
 When alerts depend on manual steps, ambiguous instructions, or delays, it indicates insufficient clarity and automation.
 This creates gaps in response time, undermining the efficiency and effectiveness of your incident management process.

 #### Undefined or Arbitrary Thresholds
 This is one of my favorites: magic numbers.
 For example, an alert is set to trigger if the failed request count exceeds 250.
 Why 250?
 No one knows.
 Or, if the average request duration is over 5 minutes, an alert fires.
 Should we look at percentiles?
 No. Should we exclude batch processing requests?
 Nope, just take the whole average.

 Then there's the classic: "Scale up if CPU exceeds 75%."
 Why 75%?
 Was there a stress test?
-No, it's just the number someone used at their last company, so they assumed it's good here too.
+No. Can your system scale before it is too late?
+I don't know.
+It's just the number someone used at their last company, so they assumed it's good here too.

 These arbitrary thresholds, without data or reasoning to back them up, create confusion and ineffective monitoring.
 Thresholds need to be based on real analysis, such as performance tests, business impact, and system behavior, rather than random guesses or inherited practices.